dmbarbour/wikilon/docs/Runtime.md

 I've considered support for 'array buffers' - arrays with some extra space to push/pop data - but I've decided they're better modeled explicitly at the language layer so they have a more robust structure across composition or serialization.
 Developers could simply fill an array with `0` or `~` or `[]` values then modify it in place.

 Array slices are an interesting option, too, enabling lightweight sharing of array data.

+To work with large arrays, we might convert from a list or create an array of zero number values or `[]` or similar to get started.

 ## Persistence and Resources